-Creamy, nutrient-packed carrot cake oatmeal packed.
-With hidden health benefits, this oatmeal is the perfect way to start the day.
+Creamy, nutrient-packed carrot cake overnight oats with hidden health benefits, this oatmeal is the perfect way to start the day.

 This post is sponsored by Silk.